mintster/codejohnny/README.md

 1. We've configured our MySQL Connection in `/resources/connections.xml`.
 Notice the`<name />` field, typically in the logical form of [SQLENGINE].[DB], or in our example `"mysql.codejohnnydb"` where "mysql" is the SQL Engine and "codejohnnydb" is the database.
 2. We need a SQL Table for the POJO so we'll use the`CodeJohnny_Users` table included in the setup script.
-3. The Template for our POJO is `/templates/java/pojo/pojo.xml.` We open the .XML template, enter `User` as our dataclass, `codejohnny_users` as our table, and the connections.xml `<name />` value we entered above.
+3. The Template for our POJO is `/templates/java/pojo/pojo.xml.` We open the .XML template, enter `User` as our dataclass, `codejohnny_users` as our table, and the connections.xml `<name />` value we entered above, `mysql.codejohnnydb`.
 4. Finally, we enter our Template location in our `Launcher` class as our `template` value, or `java/pojo/pojo.xml.`
 5. When we run the app in our IDE the `User` POJO magically appears in our output window, which we would then copy-paste into a new class file.